1C0D/Override-blender_addon/README.md

 check your OS console too

 from console, this is creating a text in text editor, to override
-so to print('result'), you can press the icon + shift
+so to directly wrap your command whith a print press icon+shift

 [Video](https://youtu.be/MPucyfiTkLs)